RADM Frederick B. Warder Award

 Established in 1986, The Rear Admiral Frederick B. Warder Award for Outstanding Achievement recognizes a specific action, contribution or continuing performance, which most positively influenced the reputation, readiness or future well-being of the submarine force.
 One award is presented annually to a government employee (Civilian, Active or Reserve military, LCDR or junior).

-For outstanding meritorious service in the performance of duties as an Independent Duty Corpsman in USS PENNSYLVANIA (SSBN 735) (Blue).
+for outstanding meritorious service in the performance of duties as Operations Officer on USS New Mexico (SSN 779).

 Rear Admiral Frederick B. Warder